The Craft Lab for Writers

 Why am I starting The Craft Lab?

 I've been a professor of fiction writing at Yale, MIT, Tufts, and Johns Hopkins.
 With humility, I've regularly been called the best writing teacher my students have had.
-But in the classroom, we have to deal with credits, deadlines, grading, busywork, and the bureaucracy of the organization's goals in addition to our own.
-Which means we don't really get to the meat of things: the writing itself, and the great reading that a real writer needs in order to do it.
+But in the classroom, we have to deal with credits, deadlines, grading, busywork, artificially-imposed deadlines, and and the bureaucracy of the organization's goals in addition to our own.

 The Craft Lab treats you as an adult.
 Above all, every session is designed to inspire your passion for your own work and your own vision.